GraphRAG-Induced Dual Knowledge Structure Graphs for Personalized Learning Path Recommendation: Experiments

 \subsection{Knowledge Graph Generation}

-To demonstrate the effectiveness of the KC prerequisite relationship graph generated by our method, we visualized both the original and generated knowledge graphs for the Junyi and MOOCCubeX datasets.
+To demonstrate the effectiveness of the KC prerequisite relationship graph generated by KnowLP, we visualized both the original and generated KC structure graphs for the Junyi and MCX datasets.
 The visualization results of the KC prerequisite relationship graphs are shown in Figure \ref{fig:p_graph}.
-It is important to note that since ASSIST09 does not explicitly provide the KC prerequisite relationship graph, it is not included in the analysis.
-We observe that in the Junyi dataset, the number of relationships in the generated KC prerequisite relationship graph is higher than in the original graph, indicating that our method captures more and more complex prerequisite relationships between KCs.
-In the MOOCCubeX dataset, the number of KCs in the generated KC prerequisite relationship graph is greater than that in the original graph, enabling the inclusion of a more comprehensive set of KCs.
-This helps avoid the issue of insufficient KCs in the graph, which could otherwise limit the applicability of the model.
-Notably, the number of relationships in MOOCCubeX indicates that each KC is connected to every other KC, which is evidently incorrect for the original graph.
+It is important to note that since ASS09 does not explicitly provide the KC prerequisite relationship graph, it is not included in the analysis.
+We observe that in the Junyi, the number of relationships in the generated KC prerequisite relationship graph is higher than in the original graph, indicating that KnowLP captures more complex prerequisite relationships between KCs.
+In the MCX, the original knowledge structure graph, as shown in Figure~\ref{fig:p_graph} (c), covers only a small portion of the 443 KCs in the dataset.
+Specifically, it includes 1,035 relationships among just 46 KCs, forming a fully connected graph in which every pair of KCs is linked.
+However, the relations are largely homogeneous, offering little value for learning path generation due to the lack of meaningful prerequisite differentiation.
+In contrast, the graph generated by KnowLP incorporates all KCs and maintains a more reasonable number of relationships.

-\looseness=-1 Furthermore, we compared the performance of models using the original KC prerequisite relationship graph and the graph generated by our method on the Junyi dataset.
-Please note that similarity relationship graphs are uniformly generated by DLELP.
-From Figure \ref{fig:Knowledge Graph Generation}, we find that the performance of the model using the generated KC prerequisite relationship graph is comparable to that using the original KC prerequisite relationship graph.
-This demonstrates that, in addition to automatically generating the prerequisite relationship graph, our method can produce KC prerequisite relationship graphs that perform at a similar level to the original graph, which was manually constructed by experts based on domain knowledge and a deep understanding of the relationships between KCs.
+\looseness=-1 These observations collectively demonstrate that our method generates more informative and structurally sound knowledge concept prerequisite graphs, addressing key limitations in the original datasets, such as missing or incorrect relationships and incomplete concept coverage.
+Moreover, none of the datasets originally contain similarity relationships, further highlighting the value of our approach in enriching the KC structure to support more effective LPR.